thepeacockproject/peacockprojectorg/docs/intel/autosplitter-setup.md

 1. Open LiveSplit

-2. Right-click on the main LiveSplit window, then select `Control`, then `Start Server`.
+2. Right-click on the main LiveSplit window, then select `Control`, then `Start TCP Server`.

 3. If you would like to change what full game category you are running, edit `options.ini` file inside the Peacock folder and change the `autoSplitterCampaign` option to either `trilogy`, `1`, `2`, or `3` depending on which campaign you want to run (The autosplitter is set to `trilogy` by default).
 The autosplitter will only work so long as you play the selected campaign, in order.

 4. Open the folder where you have installed Peacock, and run `Start Server.cmd` and `PeacockPatcher.exe`.
+You should see a message in the Peacock Server Window saying `LiveSplit initialized`.

 5. Start game as normal.